serious-scaffold/ss-cpp/template/[% if docs_type == 'sphinx' %]docs[% endif %]/tutorials/project_management.md

 - [GitHub Codecov](https://docs.codecov.com/docs/github-tutorial)
 - [GitLab Codecov](https://docs.codecov.com/docs/gitlab-tutorial)

 ### Release

 Release is also a critical aspect of project management.
 It is important to follow a standardized release process to ensure that the project is well-maintained and up-to-date.
 We apply the [semantic-release](https://github.com/semantic-release/semantic-release) to automate the release process.
 At least, a permitted token is required to enable the published release can trigger the released CD pipeline.

 See the [release workflow](../topics/release_workflow.md) for more details on how to manage releases painlessly.

+### Renovate

+[Renovate](https://docs.renovatebot.com/) is a popular tool for automating dependency updates.
+It can be integrated with GitHub/GitLab to automatically create pull requests to update the dependencies.
+The project need a Renovate token `RENOVATE_TOKEN` to enable the integration.
+It is disabled by default, see the [Automating Dependency Updates](../topics/automate_dependencies.md) topic to learn how to enable it.

 ## Project Update